iKenndac/Couch-Slouch/README.markdown

 In plain English: Use your TV's remote control to control your Mac!

-Couch Slouch requires Mac OS X 10.8 (Mountain Lion) to build and run.
+Couch Slouch requires Mac OS X 10.10 (Yosemite) to build and run.
+If you just want to run Couch Slouch on your Mac, you can download it from the [Couch Slouch website](http://www.couch-slouch.com/).

 ## What is the "appropriate hardware"?